dhh1128/cfa/cfa-paper.md

 **Version control systems** model relationships among files over time, particularly derivation and succession.
 CFAs do not attempt to encode temporal history or branching structure.
 Instead, they allow files produced inside or outside version control systems to declare durable relationships that persist even when detached from their original repositories.

-**Provenance and knowledge graph models** aim for expressive, often exhaustive representations of causality, authorship, and process.
+**Provenance and knowledge graph models** aim for expressive, often exhaustive representations of causality, authorship, and process [6,7].
 CFAs are deliberately not a substitute for such systems.
 They provide a lightweight substrate on which richer models may be layered, but they avoid requiring comprehensive schemas, ontologies, or centralized registries.

 Across these comparisons, CFAs can be understood as a *design pattern* rather than a competing system: a minimal way to state that files are related in recurring, interpretable ways.